prometheus-community/postgres_exporter/README.md

 To scrape metrics from all databases on a database server, the database DSN's can be dynamically discovered via the `--auto-discover-databases` flag.
 When true, `SELECT datname FROM pg_database WHERE datallowconn = true AND datistemplate = false and datname != current_database()` is run for all configured DSN's.
 From the result a new set of DSN's is created for which the metrics are scraped.

+Setting the `master` flag on a metric to `true` disables scraping of each discovered database for the metric.
+The metric will be scraped only once for the default database that `postgres_exporter` connects to.

+For any query that is run on all autodiscovered databases it is **strongly recommended** that each metric has the value of `current_database()` mapped as a `LABEL` so that it emits distinct dimensions for each database scraped.
+See the examples in `queries.yaml` for details.

 In addition, the option `--exclude-databases` adds the possibily to filter the result from the auto discovery to discard databases you do not need.